 - 1) Lab Activities: 10 points each.
 90 points total. - Laboratory work is to be completed in class and turned in at the end of each lab period.
 Late labs, or lab work done outside of class will not be accepted. - Each completed lab will be scored on a scale of 0-10 points.
 Your lowest lab score will be dropped.
-If you miss lab for any reason, that lab will be dropped. - Your average lab score will count as 25% of your overall ASTR 1010 grade. - Failure to attend at least a half of the lab (more than 6 labs) will result in an F for the lecture course because this is a lab science and lab attendance is required. - 2) Term Project: 20 points.
+If you miss lab for any reason, that lab will be dropped. - Your average lab score will count as 25% of your overall ASTR 1010 grade. - Failure to attend at least a half of the lab (6 or more) will automatically result in an F for the lecture course because this is a lab science and lab attendance is required.
+Only failure of attendance will result in an F for the lecture, all other scenarios regarding lab grades will factor into your lecture grade normally. - 2) Term Project: 20 points.
 You can choose any topic related to the ASTR 1010 course (Solar System Astronomy) for your project.
 The type of project can vary by your lab instructor's discretion.
-You will present your project at the end of the semester. - 3) Visiting an Observatory: 10 points.
-You are expected to submit a report after attending one of the On-Campus Observations or any public observatory. - 4) Lab Evaluation: 10 points.
+Projects are presented at the end of the semester. - 3) Visiting an Observatory: 10 points.
+You are expected to submit a report after attending one of the On-Campus Observations, any public observatory, or completion of Lab 24: Observing Phases of the Moon. - 4) Lab Evaluation: 10 points.
 You will complete the lab evaluation in the last day of the lab.
 Attendance to this lab is mandatory.